-According to U.S. Centers for Disease Control and Prevention (CDC), adults who are 65 years old and older are at a higher risk for severe illness and hospitalization from COVID-19 infection.
-If you’re an older adult or caring for someone who is elderly, learn what you can do to help prevent illness from COVID-19.
+According to the Centers for Disease Control and Prevention (CDC), adults who are 65 years old and older are at a higher risk for severe illness and hospitalization from COVID-19 infection.
+The best thing older adults can do to protect themselves and their families from infection is to get the COVID-19 vaccine.
+If you’re 65 or older, or caring for someone who is elderly, learn what else you can do to help prevent illness from COVID-19.

 Why are older adults at higher risk for severe illness caused by COVID-19?

 Older adults are twice as likely as other adults to have a serious COVID-19 infection.
 This is most likely because many elderly people:

 - Have weaker immune systems, making it harder for them to fight an infection

 - Have underlying health conditions (heart disease, diabetes, asthma, etc.) that can make it harder to cope with an infection

 - Have a less resilient respiratory system compared to younger people, even if they don’t have a preexisting health condition

 “Even very healthy adults in their 70s and 80s can be at risk for COVID-19, because they still have age-related changes to their immune system that can make them susceptible to the worst form of this disease,” says Houman Javedan, MD, a geriatrician and clinical director of the Division of Aging at Brigham and Women’s Hospital.